srwxr-xr-x/Neutrino/README.md

 If you are going to help develop the mod (which I highly recommend!)
 I only ask that you add your feature to the bullet point list on this `readme`!
+_Note: If the mixin's in the mod's source code have errors, I suggest opening the game in your ide and closing the project to fix it._